-- o Staff salaries;
+- Staff salaries:

-- o Allowances;
+- Allowances:

-- o Overtime payments;
+- Overtime payments;

 - Non-consolidated pot;

 - o ERNIC; and

 - Employers' pension contributions.

-Non-consolidated Performance payments (including Bonuses): Non-consolidated payments refer to payments to individuals that are not consolidated into their basic pay.
+Non-consolidated Performance Payments (including Bonuses): Non-consolidated payments refer to payments to individuals that are not consolidated into their basic pay.
 A number of points should be noted.